Catechesis: Historic Christian practice

 During the fourth and fifth centuries, baptism had become a several-week-long rite leading up to the baptism on Easter.
 During this time, catechumens attended several meetings of intensive catechetical preaching, often by the bishop himself, and often accompanied by special prayers, exorcisms, and other rites.
 Catechumens recited the Apostles' Creed on Holy Saturday to show that one had completed catechetical instruction.
 By the sixth century, most of those presented for baptism were infants, and pre-baptismal catechesis was abandoned.
 The decline of preaching and education in general following the barbarian invasions also affected the decline of catechesis.
 Later, instructors (catechists) would teach Christians who had been baptized as children, to prepare for practicing the religion as thinking persons, both older children and adults.
 The term, catechism, used for a manual for this instruction, appeared in the Late Middle Ages.
 During this time the instruction was also expanded to include memorization of the Lord's Prayer and Apostles' Creed.
 Some clergy probably provided expositions of this material in addition to the Ten Commandments.
 The main function of catechesis during this period was preparation for confession by enabling the Christian to identify their sins.

 Cyril of Jerusalem wrote a series of sermons aimed at catechumens, outlining via passages of scripture the main points of the faith, yet dividing between those merely interested and those intending baptism then continuing with certain sermons aimed at those who had been baptized.

 St. Augustine was among those enrolled as a catechumen as an infant, and did not receive baptism until he was in his thirties.
 He, and other Fathers, fulminated against the practice.

+Medieval

+Catholics were required to be able to recite the common Latin prayers of the Church (the Pater Noster, the Creed, the Ave Maria) and to explain them in their own languages; and they were used as prayers replacing folk charms.

+Priests were required to re-state these catechetical basics in the sermons on feast days: the common prayers, the New Commandment, the Ten Commandments, the seven virtues, the seven deadly sins, etc. Books were circulated among preachers with model sermon cycles around these prayers and themes;

+Godparents were supposed to ensure that their godchildren had been taught the prayers, creed, commandments, etc., as part of the godparents' promises made at baptism.

+Priests were supposed to check that the confessing person could recite the prayers and commandments, and explain the lines as part of confession (which from 1215 was required of Catholics at least one per year by the 4th Lateran Council).
+A common medieval vernacular book was the form of confession which allowed the layperson to remind themselves of what they might be quizzed on.